KevinA2505/VastVoid/README.md

   recharge.
 While it is on cooldown, the whip fires weaker shots 10% faster with slightly reduced projectile speed.
-* **Spores** – fires a cone-shaped cloud in front of the ship that damages foes for three seconds.
+* **Spores** – fires a cone-shaped cloud in front of the ship that damages foes for four seconds and extends 30% farther.
 This weapon can be used once every five seconds.

 ## Character creation